radhaKannan/Ticket-Service/README.md

 The generated jar file is located in the target folder under the name *ticket-service-1.0-SNAPSHOT.jar*

-The groupId of this maven project is *com.walmart.app* and the main method is in the *App.java* file at *src/main/java/com/walmart/app*
+The groupId of this maven project is *com.walmart.app*

+The main method is in the *App.java* file at *src/main/java/com/walmart/app*

 JUnit and Mockito are the testing frameworks that are used.
 ### Design